TheLastGimbus/PizzaButton/README.md

 # PizzaButton

 This is a companion app that is required for Pizza Button to work.
-It hendels all configuration and sending sms.
+It handles all configuration and sending sms.